 How can I set up a business continuity plan?

-Start by assessing your risk to business discontinuity.
+Start by assessing your risk to interruptions to your normal business activities.
 How likely are you to be hit by a particular crisis?
 Do you live in a flood risk area, for example?
 Do you work in a major city that could be a terrorist target?
 Is your IT system very old?
 Look at your situation and decide what your risk level is, and then the kind of incidents you might face.